0xseljarida/Inception/NOTES.md

 wp-cli                                php CLI → WordPress code → mariadb
 ```

-**`--allow-root` is not optional here.** wp-cli refuses to run as UID 0, as a guard against leaving a whole site root-owned.
-The entrypoint is root, so the flag has to be there.
+**`--allow-root` is not optional here.** wp-cli refuses to run as UID 0 by default, and the reason is not file ownership, it is code execution.
+Commands like `wp plugin install --activate` run real, third-party PHP during activation hooks, and that code inherits whatever privilege level wp-cli itself is running at.
+As root, a poorly written or malicious plugin has unrestricted access to the whole system, not just to WordPress's files.
+The entrypoint has no other user to run as, so the flag has to be there.

 </details>